Tape Quarantine: The Rapture’s Echoes

-With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to his personal tapes, highlighting and documenting the most outstanding in his collection.
-This time around, he dives deep into the genesis of dance punk and the Rapture’s Echoes.
+With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to their personal tapes, highlighting and documenting the most outstanding in their collection.
+This time around, they dive deep into the genesis of dance punk and the Rapture’s Echoes.

 I was home last week on vacation, the first time since May, taking in an open, if not perpetually “time stuck” San Diego.
 I did return to three tape stores* which ended with me scoring U2’s liminal masterpieces, J Dilla’s Donuts, and blank cassettes for an upcoming project (shh!).
 Nothing, though, could compare to when I got an unexpected Snapchat from a friend: “the DHL lady came up to us while we were smoking and handed us your tapes from Indonesia”.
 After days of delay and angry DHL phone calls, they had unceremoniously arrived, waiting on my bed for me to open and dive in to.